gear/motifwalk/research/paper/Draft/README.md

 algorithms [Bengio Review].
 In the context of natural language processing (NLP), representation learning becomes even more important as the data has large dimension.
 To address the dimensionality problem in NLP, Mikholov et al. have proposed the Skipgram model [Skipgram].
 Instead of maximizing the n-gram distribution, Skipgram maximize the local context words given a target word.
+The log likelihood function is given by:

+$$ \log $$

 ### P2: Normalization factor estimation with negative sampling, negative sampling loss function